DIPlib/diplib/src/documentation/workplan.md

 -   *MATLAB* interface and *DIPimage* toolbox. **Requires special expertise**.
     MEX-files for *DIPlib* functions to be added as these functions are written.
     The `dip_measurement` class needs to be rewritten.
-    `dipshow` to use a *DIPlib* function to generate an RGB image for display.
+The `dipimage` GUI needs to be ported, with function input parameter definitions to be provided by `dipmenus`.

 -   Python interface. **Requires special expertise**.
 Using one of the C++/Python interface generators.
 Write interactive image display and GUI as exists in